ubie-oss/comment-to-merged-pr-action/README.md

           echo "The dummy task was failed."
           exit 1
       # The step is triggered only when dummy-failed-step is failed.
-      - uses: ubie-oss/comment-to-merged-pr-action@v1.0.0
+      - uses: ubie-oss/comment-to-merged-pr-action@v0.1.0
         if: ${{ failure() }}
         id: merged-pr-info
         with:
           github-token: ${{ secrets.GITHUB_TOKEN }}
+          message: |-
-          comment: "The dummy task was failed."
+            The dummy task was failed.
 ```